seanmartinstudio/tower-or-tunnel/README.md

 # Tower or Tunnel?

-### When you watch this animation, do you eyes see it as a tower or a tunnel?
+### When you watch this animation, do your eyes see it as a tower or a tunnel?